How a Foreigner Can Obtain Czech Citizenship: A Detailed 2026 Guide

 The required dossier depends on the grounds on which you want to apply for a Slovenian passport.
 The basic list of documents is as follows:

 Additional documents and requirements for the applicant vary according to the reason for obtaining a Slovenian passport.
 For example, naturalized foreigners prove compliance with the period of residence in the republic and write a renunciation of their former citizenship.
 Repatriates can keep their current passport and supplement the general dossier with metric birth documents (their own and those of ascending relatives).
+For more detailed guidance on eligibility and documentation, it is recommended to contact a specialist.

 There are three ways to obtain a Slovenian passport other than by birthright – by regular, accelerated naturalization or repatriation.
 In the first two cases, you will need to go through several immigration stages: open a residence permit, extend it and replace it with a permanent residence permit, integrate into society and only later apply for citizenship.
 The procedure for repatriates is much simpler and is suitable for those who have at least one ancestor who was or is Slovenian according to documents.

 It is not possible to obtain a Slovenian passport for oneself or a child through childbirth in the country.
 Children born into foreign families receive the citizenship of their parents (or one of them).
 An exception is allowed for a stateless child who does not acquire any passport for reasons beyond his or her control.
 It is not possible to buy Slovenian citizenship either.
-As of 2025, the republic does not offer even a residence permit for investment, but grants citizenship for special services to the state.
+As of 2026, the republic does not offer even a residence permit for investment, but grants citizenship for special services to the state.

 Repatriation is the restoration of citizenship rights to the original inhabitants of Slovenia and their direct descendants.
 Applications are accepted from relatives in the direct descending line up to the 4th generation inclusive, i.e., up to great-grandchildren.
 This is a significant advantage of the program, because in other European countries repatriates usually become descendants of former citizens up to a maximum of 2-3 degrees of kinship.